AlbinFranzen/Machine-Learning-Portfolio/README.md

 ### Contact
 ------------------------------------------------------------------------------------------------------------------------------

-Feel free to contact me at albinfranzen@hotmail.com or +46705254819
+Feel free to contact me at:
+albinfranzen@hotmail.com
++46705254819